cuberor/Smart-Bartender/README.md

 Next, type

 ```
-sudo vim /etc/rc.local
+sudo nano /etc/rc.local
 ```

 to open the rc.local file.
-Next, press `i` to edit.
 Before the last line, add the following two lines:

 ```
 cd your/pwd/path/here
 sudo python bartender.py &
 ```

 `your/pwd/path/here` should be replaced with the path you copied above. `sudo python bartender.py &` starts the bartender program in the background.
-Finally, press `esc` then `ZZ` to save and exit.
+Finally, press `CRTL+X` then `y` followed by `Enter` to save and exit.

 If that doesn't work, you can consult this [guide](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/) for more options.